New towns movement: New Towns in the United States

-As post-World War II suburban development began receiving critique, New Towns spread across America seeking to reimagine suburban living.
 In the United States, it was not until the 1960s that New Towns policies were put in place, although after World War II grants had been extended for such things as slum clearance, improved and increased housing, and road and highway construction, and in the 1950s, for "comprehensive renewal projects".
 In addition, the post-war American housing market emphasized the suburbanization of the country, which was bolstered through phenomena like white flight.